glycerine/goq/README.md

 $ goq sub ./myjobscript
 ~~~

    c) workers: Start workers on compute nodes by copying the .goq directory to them, setting GOQ_HOME in the env/your .bashrc.
-Then launch one worker per cpu with: 'nohup goq work forever &'.
+Then launch one worker per cpu with: 'nohup goq work &'.
 For example (assuming linux where /proc exists):

 ~~~
 $ ssh computenode
 $ for i in $(seq 1 $(cat /proc/cpuinfo |grep processor|wc -l)); do
-  /usr/bin/nohup goq work forever & done
+  /usr/bin/nohup goq work & done
 ~~~

 The 'runGoqWorker' script in the Goq repo shows how to automate the ssh and start-workers sequence.
 Even easier: start them automatically on boot (e.g. in /etc/rc.local) of